 Studies show that in some cases, adjusting sleeping patterns has been successful in helping manage depression.
-That’s why we researched sleep and depression and learned how to unlock their complex relationship.
+That’s why we researched depression and sleep and learned how to unlock their complex relationship.

-A study at the University of Bristol suggests that up to three-quarters of depressed patients experience insomnia and 40 percent of depressed young adults (predominantly females) experience hypersomnia, or too much rest.
+A study at the University of Bristol suggests that up to three-quarters of depressed patients experience insomnia and 40 percent of depressed young adults (predominantly females) experience hypersomnia, or too much sleep.

-This is hardly a surprise as countless research studies have produced evidence of the complex relationship between sleep and depression, however, the relationship is more like a cycle than a cause-effect chain.
-Though rest generally tends to be a mood stabilizer, it also needs to occur for a precise amount of time in order to work.
+This is hardly a surprise as countless research studies have produced evidence of the complex relationship between depression and sleep, however, the relationship is more like a cycle than a cause-effect chain.
+Though rest generally tends to be a mood stabilizer, it also needs to occur for a precise amount of time to work.

 This means that no matter where you start – whether as a depressed person or a sleep-deprived person – the cycle will likely continue unless there is some form of intervention.